enriquetomasmb/nebula/docs/_prebuilt/installation.md

 ### 2. Using isolated processes

-You need to install the requirements of the node (core) using the following command line in the root directory:

-    pip3 install -r nebula/requirements.txt
+There is no need additional steps to build the core using isolated processes.

 ## Running NEBULA